Jackgobo/CS305_Module05_Jackgobo/README.md

 >If you are reading this either this project just began
 >or it has ultimately failed its purpose.

-This will be accomplished with the help of GNU licensing.
+This will be accomplished with the help of GNU General Public v3.0 licensing, to be able to "distribute" a cancer free solution!